 2015 — Devin Booker, Phoenix Suns (No. 13 overall)

 The case for Booker: Traditionalists will argue for a different former Kentucky star (Karl-Anthony Towns) for the top spot.
 But it’s hard to dismiss the all-around talent Booker has developed into thus far.
 Already an elite scorer, Booker’s polished his playmaking and defense and is honing his leadership skills under the tutelage of Suns coach Monty Williams.
-The Suns are a rising playoff contender in the West on the strength of Booker’s continued evolution as one of the best shooting guards in the league.

 Other contenders: Karl-Anthony Towns (No. 1, Minnesota), D’Angelo Russell (No. 2, LA Lakers), Kristaps Porzingis (No. 4, New York)